zio/zio/docs/datatypes/misc/zstate.md

   } yield ()
 ```

 The idiomatic way to work with `ZState` is as part of the environment using operators defined on `ZIO`.
-So instead of creating `ZState` directly using `ZState.make` constructor, we can access the `ZState` from the environment, and finally, provide proper dependency using `ZState.makeServiceBuilder` constructor:
+So instead of creating `ZState` directly using `ZState.make` constructor, we can access the `ZState` from the environment, and finally, provide proper service builder using `ZState.makeServiceBuilder` constructor:

 ```scala mdoc:compile-only
 import zio._